zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 [unresolved-questions]: #unresolved-questions

  - What are possible problems and what is the impact which we currently not see?

- - What is a good X for triggering size based snapshotting?
+ - What is a good Y as threshold for taking next snapshots?
+ - Does removing configuration options break backwards compatibility?

 # Future possibilities
 [future-possibilities]: #future-possibilities